jrdegbe/thamesthrive-api/docs/development/python_env.md

 Install the above software and we're ready to start.

-Docker is required to start Tracardi storage (Elasticsearch) and Redis.
+Docker is required to start ThamesThrive storage (Elasticsearch) and Redis.

 ## Launching Redis and Elasticsearch

-Redis instance is required to start Tracardi.
+Redis instance is required to start ThamesThrive.

 ### Redis instance